relyt4me/leomunds-superhut/README.md

 ### How to see the product

 In terminal, go to the project directory and run 'npm start' to open the project in the browser.
+You can also see the product online here.
+[Deployed](https://leomunds-superhut.herokuapp.com/)

 ## Functionality